voxeet/comms-sdk-dotnet/Readme.md

 # Dolby.io Communications .NET SDK

-The Dolby.io Communications .NET SDK allows creating high-quality video conferencing applications with spatial audio.
-The SDK is especially useful for building game engines and virtual spaces for collaboration.
-It allows placing participants spatially in a 3D-rendered audio scene and hear the participants' audio rendered at their locations.
+The Dolby.io Communications .NET SDK allows creating applications with high audio and video quality that you can use for conferencing, streaming, and collaborating in virtual spaces.

 # Get Started